mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Relax Completely

 Before you move, *soften*.
 Let mind and body release tension together.
-Take [One-Breath](../one-breath) and consider [Two-Sides](../two-sides).
+Take [One-Breath](../one-breath).
 The paradox of Driver is that power increases through relaxation.
 Tension narrows perception; release expands agency.
 From that openness, you see the clear next move rather than forcing one.

 ### Center with Intention

 Sense the emotional and energetic field as it is — then go from there.
+Consider [Two-Sides](../two-sides).
 Driver without sensing becomes force; sensing without movement becomes drift.
 By centering, you acknowledge what *is* before deciding what *will be*.
 From that grounded awareness, intention arises naturally, not reactively.

 ### Meet Fear with Presence